 A Brief History

 On May 29, 1940, the F-4U Corsair made its first flight.
 The Corsair would go on to great success in its combat career, shooting down 11 Japanese airplanes for every Corsair shot down.
 Here we list the 10 best fighter airplanes of all time, from World War I to today.
 As always, we welcome your opinions as to what other fighters deserve mention.
-So, as a question for my students (and subscribers), which fighter plane do you think is the best of all time?
-Please let us know in the comments section below this article.

 10. Vought F4U Corsair, 1942.